As part of Debt Awareness Week we’re discussing the five danger signs...

 Procrastination problem 4: Cancelling contracts

-I’ve already mentioned my Sky cancellation situation and yeah, I feel pretty bad about it.
+I’ve already mentioned my TV subscription cancellation situation and yeah, I feel pretty bad about it.
 Especially as I can’t afford to be throwing money away on a service I don’t use.
 But I don’t think I’m alone in delaying cancelling contracts I no longer use.

 Why do we do it?
 We sign up for a free trial, then forget to cancel and end up paying for something we don’t use.